PretzelBox/InfiniteScrolling.js/README.md

 Use `$(document).on('ajaxLoad', function() { /* ...*/ });` to call functions `onload` for new products.

 By default, it will hide the Product Count, Show Per Page, andpagination, as these are unnecessary with the Infinite Scroll functionality.
 To change this, edit lines 152-160.

+---

+###Examples

+See the `examples` directory for modified Base category pages with the infinite scrolling script inserted.

+`examples/withbutton.ac.html` has a "Load More Products" button to trigger the load event.

+`examples/withoutbutton.ac.html` has the load event triggered on `$(window).scroll`.